The lecture below was given as the keynote address at the inaugural Together for the Common Good Conference in Liverpool, September 2013.

 © Anna Rowlands

-Dr Anna Rowlands is St. Hilda Associate Professor of Catholic Social Thought and Practice and the Founding Chair of the Centre for Catholic Social Thought and Practice at Durham University.
-She teaches Political Theology in the Department of Theology and Religion, University of Durham and is Deputy Director of the Centre for Catholic Studies there.
+Dr Anna Rowlands is the St. Hilda Associate Professor of Catholic Social Thought and Practice at Durham University.
+She teaches Political Theology, is Deputy Director of the Centre for Catholic Studies and the Founding Chair of the Centre for Catholic Social Thought and Practice.
 She has a chapter in our book of essays, Together for the Common Good: Towards a National Conversation.